Principal Investigator: Dr. Sadaf Munshi

 – a young teacher from Nagar who lives in Gilgit.
 A fluent speaker of Nagar Burushaski, Naseema assisted the PI in data collection and analysis.
 She assisted the PI as a liaison with the speakers of Nagar Burushaski in Pakistan and also accompanied her in her fieldwork in Yasin along with other research assistants.
 She also contributed some important data to the project.
 These include a story, a number of food recipes and some popular proverbs.

-is a graduate student in Linguistics at the University of North Texas.
+– a graduate student alumnus in Linguistics at the University of North Texas, worked as the the web designer and technical assistant for this project.
 He speaks Turkish and German, and he is interested in Natural Language Processing, Phonology, and Language Preservation.
-Chris is the the web designer and technical assistant for this project.
-You can visit his website here